adampolomski/crawler/README.md

 # Night crawler
-Web crawler application, which builds a site map.
+Web crawler application, which builds a site map as an output.
+Crawling is limited to a given domain.
+Any external links will not be followed.

-Night crawler uses:
+To speed up processing Night crawler uses:
 - NIO for loading page content
-- Concurrent processing for parsing
+- Concurrent processing for content parsing

 ### Building
 Night crawler uses Maven as a build manager.
 To build the jar do: